Discover five fabulous anti-bullying activities for your classroom plus 10 bonus anti-bully journal prompts for students!

 One of the best ways to prevent bullying within the classroom is to help students feel more comfortable with one another.
 Oftentimes, bullying results when students see each other as strange or different.

 For many bullies, the need to pick on others stems from their own lack of self-confidence or self-acceptance.
-Within your classroom, you can prevent bullying by encouraging students to learn more about themselves and identify what they like most about their own personality.
+Within your classroom, you can prevent bullying by encouraging students to learn more about themselves and to identify what they like most about their own personalities.

 Ask the students to hold onto their self-acceptance sheets and refer to them when they are having a bad day.
 By building confidence in your classroom, you can naturally minimize the bullying that occurs in the school building.

-These anti-bullying activities for middle school kids will help to get the school year started on a positive and friendly note.
+These anti-bullying activities and journal prompts for middle school kids will help get the school year started on a positive and friendly note.
 Have fun with them and here’s to wishing you and your students a wonderful, fabulous, and positive school year to come!

 Until next time, write on…